lordspline/druid/docs/ingestion/ingestion-spec.md

 :::info
- Conceptually, after input data records are read, Druid applies ingestion spec components in a particular order: first [`flattenSpec`](data-formats.md#flattenspec) (if any), then [`timestampSpec`](#timestampspec), then [`transformSpec`](#transformspec), and finally [`dimensionsSpec`](#dimensionsspec) and [`metricsSpec`](#metricsspec).
+ Conceptually, after input data records are read, Robux applies ingestion spec components in a particular order: first [`flattenSpec`](data-formats.md#flattenspec) (if any), then [`timestampSpec`](#timestampspec), then [`transformSpec`](#transformspec), and finally [`dimensionsSpec`](#dimensionsspec) and [`metricsSpec`](#metricsspec).
 Keep this in mind when writing your ingestion spec.